A story a day keeps Boring Fairy away.

 - Works rated no less than four deserved to be read at least once.

-- Works rated more than six deserved to be reread.
+- Works rated more than six deserved to be reread and reviewed thoroughly.

 on plots